couchbase/couchbase-lite-ios/README.md

 ## Development Status ##

-TouchDB recently went alpha (at the end of January 2012; version 0.45.)
+TouchDB went alpha in January 201 with version 0.45.

+Current versions (0.75 as of this writing) are close to being beta candidates.

 Beta should arrive by summer.

 ## Building TouchDB ##

+### On a Mac ###

 For full details see the [wiki page][7].
 The gist of it is: